NARRATIVE BIO

 IMG_6990.jpg

-As a playwright of quirky dark comedies, allegories and theatrical dramas, Tara aims to spark reflection, discussion, passion and connection in the way we view relationships and the world around us, while sharing stories with audiences in an exciting, emotional and novel manner.
-Isolation, false narratives and oppression, as well as self-sacrifice, bravery and hope, are often found in her high-stakes dark comedies.
+As a playwright of quirky dark comedies, allegories, theatrical dramas and theater for young audiences, Tara aims to spark reflection, discussion, passion and connection in the way we view relationships and the world around us, while sharing stories with audiences in an exciting, emotional and novel manner.
+Isolation, false narratives, oppression, pain, as well as self-sacrifice, bravery, empowerment, and hope, are often found in her high-stakes dark comedies and dramas.
+While her work for youth takes a colorful, approachable look at the world, she doesn’t write “down” to kids, giving them fun and thought-provoking pieces.
 Specific themes in her work vary, but most of her plays ultimately showcase the pivotal importance of connection, no matter how dire the circumstance may be.

 As an artist, Tara enjoys combining her theatrical talents with the importance of community and human connection.
 She has taught taught Playwriting at Carnegie Mellon (undergrad and graduate non-majors), the Pittsburgh Public Theatre (high school and adults) and The Westport Country Playhouse (teens).
-She has taught Theater Makers workshops to children and teens in various diverse spaces such as theaters, schools, a housing authority, teens who have experienced human trafficking, to Girl Scouts, at a library and a discovery studio, and served as a playwright mentor for college students.
-Tara has seen the joy, pride and increase of self-esteem that creating theater brings to individuals and a community.
+She has taught Theater Makers workshops to children and teens in various diverse spaces such as theaters, schools, a housing authority, teens who have been commercially sexually exploited, to Girl Scouts, at a library and a discovery studio, and served as a playwright mentor for college students.
+Tara has seen the joy, pride and increased self-worth that creating theater brings to individuals and a community.
 She believes theater, and the act of engaging in creation itself, brings joy and pride—and ultimately the potential to enact positive change through personal connection.
+Alongside theater, Tara has worked in social services, yoga & wellness, and program development for kids and teens.

 BACKGROUND